johnvresilovic/mod1/README.md

-This project will be a game called Battle, where a user's randomly generated character "fights" another randomly generated character.
+This is a game called Take Your Best Shot, where the user's character (aka You) engages in simulated combat with three automated characters (Opponents 1-3) in sequence.

-This README file will contain explanations of the technologies used and the approach taken, as well as a link to the live site, installation instructions, a list of unsolved problems, etc.

-I'll use HTML, CSS and JavaScript to make the game.
+I have used HTML, CSS and JavaScript to make the game.

-My approach:  At the start of a game five characters are generated: Player One (representing the user) and four opponents.
-Each character has a health level of 100 and a power index (randomly generated) somewhere between 1 and 99.
-Player One fights each opponent in turn.
-Every fight begins with Player One attacking the opponent, followed by the opponent counterattacking.
-Each attack or counterattack lowers the health level of the target.
-If the attacker's power index is greater than the target's, the reduction in health level is between 35 and 45 points.
-Otherwise, the reduction is between 15 and 25 points.
+At the start of the game all four characters are given health values of 100 and power values that are randomly generated.
+The You character gets a power value between 10 and 90, whereas the opponents get values between 10 and 60.
+This owes to 1) the fact that there are three opponents for You to fight, and 2) the fact that it gives You a good chance to win, which seems advantageous for demonstration purposes.
+After this project has been submitted and presented I may change the code to make the game harder to win.
+Because I'm still bitter about dropping all those hard-earned quarters into arcade games I couldn't beat.

+Each fight is a series of rounds.
+Each round is an attack-counterattack sequence, with You always going first.

+The outcome of every round hinges on the fighters' power values.
+The fighter with the higher value causes greater reduction of the opponent's health.
+If You has the greater power value, then their attacks/counterattacks reduce the opponent's health by 30 - 40 points each time; whereas the opponent's attacks/counterattacks reduce You's health by 10 - 20 points.
+The fighters' health levels are updated after each round.

-The attack-counterattack sequences continue until one player's health falls below 1.
-If Player One loses the fight, the game is over.
-If Player One wins, Player One fights the next opponent.
-If Player One defeats all four opponents, the user wins the game.
+The rounds continue until one fighter's health falls below 1.
+If You loses the fight, the game is over.
+If You wins, they fight the next opponent.
+If You defeats all three opponents, You wins the game.

+You also has the options of restarting the game (i.e. having new power values assigned to all four fighters) and of quitting the game.

+There are no installation instructions.
+Simply navigate to the URL which will soon be provided below.

-The live site for this game is: https://https://johnvresilovic.github.io/mod1
+The live site for this game IS A WORK IN PROGRESS.
+(Caps are for my own benefit.)

+At this moment there are no unsolved problems.
+In the game I mean.

+The author thanks the Nintendo Corporation of America for not suing him (to date) and reminds the company that he will be available for work in February 2023.